CU-SRL/docs/src/avionics/avionics_testrocket/testrocketrequirementsmeetingnotes.md

 PARACHUTE MECHANISM -

 For the parachute, we won't be able to deploy them on our early on.
 For first few flights we want to record when we WOULD deploy our drogue and see how accurate we are with the actual deployment of the COTS solution.
-The avionics test rocket will have COTS avionics system as the main avionics system until we deem ourselves capable of doing it ourselves.
+The avionics test rocket will have COTS avionics system as the main avionics system until we deem ourselves capable of doing it in-house.

 HEAT -